matthew-ia/cayo/README.md

 # Cayo

-> Pronounced [ka-yo], meaning _little island_.
+> Pronounced [ka-yo], meaning _small island_ :desert_island:

 A static HTML generator for the small stuff.
 With islands of reactivity.
 Powered by Svelte and Vite.

 ## Why Cayo?
 The main purpose of Cayo is to be a tool that lets you use modern front-end tooling (Svelte, Vite, file-based routing) to generate static HTML output, and having the option to use Svelte components that are reactive on the client.

-**Cayo prerenders all of your components** (or just generically, Svelte "inputs", like a page), so your output is pre-baked HTML.
-But, if you want that Svelte reactivity, you can have it, with Cayo Components (the "islands"), which are bundled components that mount to the output HTML during client runtime.
+**Cayo prerenders your pages to HTML**.
+It enables the use of Svelte as a templating language for generating static content.
+Cayo doesn't have opinions about what your output should be, just that it's HTML.
+You can think of Cayo's primary function as being a Svelte-to-HTML generator.

-**Cayo aims to be useful for simple static HTML sites, but doesn't actually care if your output really is a _page_.** You can think of it more like a Svelte-to-HTML generator—your output could be a valid HTML page, or it could just be an HTML fragment you intend to use in a unique workflow that has constraints.
+**Cayo lets you define where you _do_ want reactivity, with Cayo Components**.
+If you want the Svelte reactivity, you can have it, with Cayo Components (or "cayos" a.k.a. the "islands of reactivity").
+These are components that are individually bundled and will be mounted and run as a Svelte client-side component.

-**Cayo is built for that person who has constraints on their output**—someone who wants more control over their HTML generation workflow, and wants tools like Svelte and Vite at their disposal.
-All while not having to buy into the typical use of outputting an entire _website_, as Svelte and Vite are designed to be used to do.
+**Cayo is built for that person who has constraints on their output**—someone who needs control over their HTML generation workflow, and wants to use tools like Svelte and Vite.
+All while not having to buy into the typical use of creating an _entire website_, as frameworks are typically designed to be used.

-**Cayo is not a replacement for a fully-featured framework** like Astro or SvelteKit.
+**Cayo is not a feature-rich web app framework** like Astro or SvelteKit.
 Read more about [how Cayo differs](#cayo-&-the-rest) from similar tools.

 ## Getting Started